anl-cyberscience/LQMToolset/docs/contribute.md

     - `config.py`
     - `tool.py`

 For clarity sake, all tool names follow a convention of "'direction-of-data-flow_name-of-tool'".
 So in the case of our tool used for pushing data *to syslog*, we name it `to_syslog`.
+This is, of course, not a requirement.
+The name of the tool is at the discretion of the developer; we have just found this convention to work well for us.

 ### Config.py
 *Located under [LQMToolset/lqmt/tools](https://github.com/anl-cyberscience/LQMToolset/blob/master/lqmt/tools/)*